hyperlane-xyz/hyperlane-explorer/README.md

-# Abacus Explorer App
+# Hyperlane Explorer App

-A multi-chain explorer app for the Abacus protocol and network.
+A multi-chain explorer for the Hyperlane protocol and network.

 ## Setup